manasvi9745/Technical-Writing/Understanding the time and Space Complexity of Algos.md

 12. Knapsack Problem (Dynamic Programming)
 Description: Determines the most valuable combination of items that can be carried in a knapsack of limited weight.

+Working Principle: Uses a 2D array to store the maximum value obtainable for each item and weight combination, iterating through possible item choices to determine the optimal selection.

 Time Complexity:
 Best Case: O(nW)
 Average Case: O(nW)